HassanAMZ/PoctionBlog/data/blog/google-analytics/custom-report-for-facebook-ads-in-ga4.md

 blogID: '00006'
 tags: ['Google analytics', 'custom reports', 'facebook CAPI']
 draft: false
-summary: To track the traffic acquisition on facebook ads on google analytics for iOS14+ users.
-This will help the advertisers see the performance of their ads in GA4.
+summary: To track the traffic acquisition for Facebook ads on GA4 for iOS14+ users using custom reports in google analytics 4.
 coverImage: '/static/blog/00006.png'
 embedId: 'null'
 ---

+To track the traffic acquisition for Facebook ads on GA4 for iOS14+ users using custom reports in google analytics 4, we will walk through the steps to create a custom report and filter the data to view the trasnactions and analyze the performance of the FB Ad campaigns.

 ![Cover Image](/static/blog/00006.png)